Thursday, 31 March 2022

 Farewell to Dubai

 I felt sad that Tuesday morning was our last breakfast of the holiday, sitting outside on the terrace with bird singing and hopping around us.
 Ally researched what the most numerous ones were: Laughing Doves (which had rosy pink chests) and White-eared Bul Bul.
 I went for a swim in the Gulf one more time and then got changed and showered and we set off to airport.
 It was all very efficient and we were soon on the plane.
-I was sad to leave but delighted with the excellent seats on the plane that Cat had reserved for us; two sets of two seats one behind the other so no strangers to have to let past us.
+What a fantastic present from Ally and Cat this has been!
+I was sad to leave but delighted with the excellent seats on the plane that Cat had reserved for us; two sets of two seats one behind the other so no strangers to have to get past us.
 The flight went smoothly and we had lovely views crossing the Alps in Austria.
 When we were going through passport control at Gatwick an official shouted to a young man near us, “No shorts in the airport!” which made him and us laugh.
 We said our farewells as Ally and Cat headed home and we stayed at the Airport Premier Inn, which is conveniently less than five minutes walk from the terminal.
 Unlike Dubai it was cold and drizzly back in the UK.
 Our room was comfy and we were soon fast asleep.

 Midnight at the Oasis